cookaa/newFinalWebsite/src/pages/products/index.md

         to fall in love with in our shop.
     - image: /img/tutorials.png
       text: >
-        Love a great cup of coffee, but never knew how to make one?
+        Love a great cup of chocolate, but never knew how to make one?
 Bought a fancy new Chemex but have no clue how to use it?
 Don't worry, we’re here to help.
-You can schedule a custom 1-on-1 consultation with our baristas to learn anything you want to know about coffee roasting and brewing.
+You can schedule a custom 1-on-1 consultation with our baristas to learn anything you want to know about chocolate roasting and brewing.
         Email us or call the store for details.
     - image: /img/meeting-space.png
       text: >
-        We believe that good coffee has the power to bring people together.
+        We believe that good chocolate has the power to bring people together.
-        That’s why we decided to turn a corner of our shop into a cozy meeting space where you can hang out with fellow coffee lovers and learn about coffee making techniques.
+        That’s why we decided to turn a corner of our shop into a cozy meeting space where you can hang out with fellow chocolate lovers and learn about chocolate making techniques.
 All of the artwork on display there is for sale.
 The full price you pay goes to the artist.
   heading: What we offer
   description: >
-    Kaldi is the ultimate spot for coffee lovers who want to learn about their java’s origin and support the farmers that grew it.
-We take coffee production, roasting and brewing seriously and we’re glad to pass that knowledge to anyone.
+    Kaldi is the ultimate spot for chocolate lovers who want to learn about their java’s origin and support the farmers that grew it.
+We take chocolate production, roasting and brewing seriously and we’re glad to pass that knowledge to anyone.
 This is an edit via identity...
 main:
-  heading: Great coffee with no compromises
+  heading: Great chocolate with no compromises
   description: >
-    We hold our coffee to the highest standards from the shrub to the cup.
+    We hold our chocolate to the highest standards from the shrub to the cup.
-    That’s why we’re meticulous and transparent about each step of the coffee’s journey.
+    That’s why we’re meticulous and transparent about each step of the chocolate’s journey.
 We personally visit each farm to make sure the conditions are optimal for the plants, farmers and the local environment.
   image1:
-    alt: A close-up of a paper filter filled with ground coffee
+    alt: A close-up of a paper filter filled with ground chocolate
-    image: /img/products-grid3.jpg
+    image: /img/chocolatecookies.jpg
   image2:
-    alt: A green cup of a coffee on a wooden table
+    alt: A green cup of a chocolate on a wooden table
-    image: /img/products-grid2.jpg
+    image: /img/cookedcookies.jpg
   image3:
-    alt: Coffee beans
+    alt: chocolate beans
     image: /img/cocobeans.jpg
 testimonials:
   - author: Elisabeth Kaurismäki
     quote: >-
-      The first time I tried Kaldi’s coffee, I couldn’t even believe that was the same thing I’ve been drinking every morning.
+      The first time I tried Kaldi’s chocolate, I couldn’t even believe that was the same thing I’ve been drinking every morning.
   - author: Philipp Trommler
     quote: >-
-      Kaldi is the place to go if you want the best quality coffee.
+      Kaldi is the place to go if you want the best quality chocolate.
 I love their stance on empowering farmers and transparency.
-full_image: /img/products-full-width.jpg
+full_image: /img/widecakes.jpg
 pricing:
   heading: Monthly subscriptions
   description: >-
-    We make it easy to make great coffee a part of your life.
-Choose one of our monthly subscription plans to receive great coffee at your doorstep each month.
+    We make it easy to make great chocolate a part of your life.
+Choose one of our monthly subscription plans to receive chocolate at your doorstep each month.
 Contact us about more details and payment info.
   plans:
-    - description: Perfect for the drinker who likes to enjoy 1-2 cups per day.
+    - description: Perfect for the chocolate lovers who want several bars a day.
       items:
-        - 3 lbs of coffee per month
+        - 3 lbs of chocolate per month
-        - Green or roasted beans"
+        - 3 lbs of your selection of toppings"
-        - One or two varieties of beans"
+        - One or two varieties of chocolate"
       plan: Small
       price: '50'
     - description: 'Great for avid drinkers, java-loving couples and bigger crowds'
       items:
-        - 6 lbs of coffee per month
+        - 6 lbs of chocolate per month
-        - Green or roasted beans
+        - Fresh coco beans
-        - Up to 4 different varieties of beans
+        - Up to 4 different varieties of coco beans
       plan: Big
       price: '80'
     - description: Want a few tiny batches from different varieties?
-Try our custom plan
+Send us a message and try our custom plan
       items:
         - Whatever you need
-        - Green or roasted beans
+        - Any toppings
         - Unlimited varieties
       plan: Custom
-      price: '??'
+      price: 'Custom'
 ---